 - No pharmacy nearby

-Although there are certainly advantages to using a rural health clinic, there are some drawbacks as well.
+Although there are certainly advantages to using a rural health clinic, there are also some drawbacks.
 For starters, these clinics may not offer all the same services as larger hospitals or medical centers due to staffing or financial constraints.

 This means that if you need emergency care or specialty care such as surgery or cancer treatment, you may need to travel outside your area for additional services.
-We have to drive an hour away for any specialty doctor or eye doctor.
+We have to drive an hour away to see a specialty doctor or an eye doctor.

-Recently we learned pregnant women in our rural area have to travel even further.
+Recently, we learned that pregnant women in our rural area have to travel even further.
 I can’t imagine having to drive 3 hours to have a baby while in labor.

-However, we have found in a rural area wait times are never an issue as when we lived in the more densely populated state of Rhode Island.
+However, we have found that in a rural area, wait times are never an issue, as they were when we lived in the more densely populated state of Rhode Island.

 Being Prepared If You Are Unable To Get To Services

-We have also learned to have every medicine and medical tool possible around.
-For example, a blood pressure machine and thermometer as well as cold and flu medicines are always on hand.
+We have also learned to have every possible medicine and medical tool available.
+For example, a blood pressure machine and thermometer, as well as cold and flu medicines, are always on hand.
 Some of our friends here are purchasing a defibrillator for emergency use.

-Even if we get to the walk-in center for care, it’s an hour’s drive to the pharmacy if you need medicine.
+Even if we reach the walk-in center for care, it’s an hour’s drive to the pharmacy if you need medication.

 Living in a rural area, you do what you can to stay healthy and avoid getting sick or needing medical attention, especially on a weekend.
-However, one year my father-in-law needed medical attention, and the EMTs and border patrol were right there to help him.
+However, one year, my father-in-law required medical attention, and the EMTs and border patrol were right there to help him.

-Other times the wardens in our area help people in skiing or snowmobile accidents.
-But with that said if there is no cell service, help may be limited and take much longer.
+At other times, the wardens in our area assist people involved in skiing or snowmobile accidents.
+But with that said, if there is no cell service, help may be limited and take much longer.
 Always carry supplies with you in case this happens in your rural area.

-However, if there is a lot of snow having a snowmobile may get you there when the roads are closed.
+However, if there is a lot of snow, having a snowmobile may be the best way to get there when the roads are closed.

 To Conclude: Northeastern Rural Health Clinics

-When it comes down to it, there are many advantages that come with choosing a rural health clinic over other types of healthcare facilities such as larger hospitals or medical centers.
-From convenience and affordability to personalized care, these unique clinics can provide quality care while still offering an intimate setting that puts people first every step of the way.
+When it comes down to it, there are several advantages to choosing a rural health clinic over other types of healthcare facilities, such as larger hospitals or medical centers.
+From convenience and affordability to personalized care, these unique clinics offer quality care in an intimate setting that prioritizes people’s needs every step of the way.

-We have been very happy with the rural healthcare in our area after moving 4 years ago.
-It’s hard to change doctors, dentists, and eyecare physicians especially when you had them for 30+ years.
-But the change was very pleasant for us so far.
+We have been delighted with the rural healthcare in our area after moving 5 years ago.
+It’s hard to change doctors, dentists, and eye care physicians, especially when you have had them for 30+ years.
+But the change has been good for us so far.

-With all this said, we have known a few people that had serious medical conditions and had to move away to be closer to the city for care.
-So of course, it’s something to consider before making your move to a rural area.
+With all this said, we have known a few people who had severe medical conditions and had to move away to be closer to the city for care.
+So, of course, it’s something to consider before making your move to a rural area.

-I’d love to hear about your experiences when needing rural health care in your rural area.
+I’d love to hear about your experiences with rural healthcare in your area.